suinkangme/CalmMind-WAI-HACK-Canada/README.md

-## CalmMind
+## CalmMind - Your Daily Dose of Mental Wellness

-- Your Daily Dose of Mental Wellness
+- 2023 Women in AI Canada Hackathon Challenge